Backwater Gamblers season continues without any cancellations

 A full season is nearly unheard of for founding member, Dennis Heggen.

-"Sometimes you deal you know in a storm at one o'clock and it looks terrible, you're like oh no we're gonna miss a show but then it flew out."
-Said Heggen.
+"Sometimes you deal you know in a storm at one o'clock and it looks terrible, you're like oh no we're gonna miss a show but then it flew out," Heggen said.

 Heavy rains followed through Sunday afternoon, but it was only clear skies by the time showtime came around.